Producers Guild Awards 2018 Winners: The Complete List

 Curb Your Enthusiasm (Season 9)

-The Marvelous Mrs. Maisel (Season 1)
+WINNER: The Marvelous Mrs. Maisel (Season 1)

 Master of None (Season 2)